Laurie Strode: Rob Zombie film continuity (2007–2009)

-2018–2022
+Universal/Blumhouse continuity (1978; 2018–2022)

-Jamie Lee Curtis reprised the role in Halloween (2018), which ignores the previous sequels in the franchise and serves as a direct sequel to the 1978 film.
+Jamie Lee Curtis reprised the role in Halloween (2018), which in this continuity ignores the previous sequels in the franchise and serves as a direct sequel to the 1978 film.
 Consequently, Michael and Laurie are not related in this continuity since that revelation does not exist without the 1981 sequel.
 The film establishes that Michael (James Jude Courtney) was arrested following his killing spree in 1978, and institutionalized for 40 years in Smith's Grove Sanitarium.
 Laurie suffers from post-traumatic stress disorder, has been divorced twice, and become an alcoholic.
 Michael escapes again and returns to Haddonfield for another killing spree.
 He is taken to Laurie's home by his deranged psychologist and engages in a showdown with Laurie, who traps him in the basement with the help of her daughter, Karen (Judy Greer), and granddaughter, Allyson (Andi Matichak).
-They set the house ablaze and escape in the back of a passing pickup truck.Halloween Kills picks up where the previous film left off, where firefighters responding to the burning house inadvertently free Michael.
-Laurie is hospitalized where she meets an old friend named Frank Hawkins, who is strongly implied to be Karen's father.
+They set the house ablaze and escape in the back of a passing pickup truck.

+Halloween Kills picks up where the previous film left off.
+It shows people at a bar, but mainly focuses on three people, Lindsey (whose babysitter Annie was killed by Michael Myers in the original film), Tommy Doyle (Laurie babysat and protected him & Lindsey also in the original film) and Marion Chambers (survived an attack from Michael in the original film).
+Tommy tells a story in honor of Laurie, then the scene changes to where firefighters responding to the burning house inadvertently free Michael.
+Laurie is hospitalized, where she meets an old friend named Frank Hawkins, who is strongly implied to be Karen's father.
 Meanwhile, Karen and Allyson join a mob of Haddonfield residents to hunt down Michael and kill him for good.
 The mob surrounds and attacks Michael, but he arises from seeming defeat and slaughters them all while Karen and Allyson receive medical treatment at the Myers house.
 Michael returns to his childhood home and murders Karen as well.

 Four years later in Halloween Ends, Michael has been in hiding since his last rampage.
 Laurie, blamed for provoking his attacks, refuses to let fear rule her life anymore.
 She has become a more traditional grandmother, bought a home, and even celebrates Halloween.
-Allyson's new boyfriend, Corey, becomes a kind of apprentice to Michael after they meet in the sewers and aids him in his kills, eventually taking on the Shape persona.
+Allyson's new boyfriend, Corey, becomes a kind of apprentice to Michael after they meet in the sewers and helps him in his kills, eventually taking on the Shape persona.
 He also goes after Laurie for interfering in his romance and attempts suicide to make Allyson think Laurie killed him.
 Michael appears, kills Corey, and attacks Laurie, who pins him to a table and cuts his throat.
 Michael attempts to strangle her before a forgiving Allyson returns and breaks his arm.
 Laurie slits Michael's wrist and he bleeds to death.
 All of Haddonfield watches as Laurie destroys Michael's body in an industrial shredder.
 She subsequently completes a memoir and renews her relationship with Hawkins.